SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     </figure>

 3. On the next page, for `Runtime` pick the `Python 3.11` option (or newer).
 This will make the inline editor show both a `main.py` and `requirements.py` file.
 Look over them and try to understand what they do.
-Especially, take a look at the [functions-framework](https://github.com/GoogleCloudPlatform/functions-framework-python) which is a needed requirement of any Cloud function.
+Be sure to take a look at the [functions-framework](https://github.com/GoogleCloudPlatform/functions-framework-python) which is a needed requirement of any Cloud function.